vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 (1) My salutation to Govinda (Embar) and my father (Srivatsanka).
 I contemplate on Lakshmanarya (Sri Ramanuja) and meditate on Mahan (Peria Nambi).
 My mind be full of Yamunarya (Alavandar).
 I approach respectfully Ramamisra.
-May I see face to face Pundari- kaksha Acharya.
+May I see face to face Pundarikaksha Acharya.
 I adore Natha-muni, the first of our Acharyas.
 My adorations and praises go to Satari (i.e., Nammazhvar).
 May I have a vision of Lakshmi.
 Helpless as I am I surrender myself unto Sridhara (i.e., the Lord of Lakshmi).

 (Thus, the Guru-parampara, the line of spiritual precepters, is extolled.)